baetis-ma/testbench/index.md

 ```

 ## 10. Logic Analyzer Demonstration
 ##### To start the program enter ./oscope0 | gnuplot, as the screen shot embedded shows.
 For a full list of commands available type h, a list of commands shows on the screen.
-Most of these commands do not need much explanation, y toogles adding 4 volt offsets to each channel, u changes oscope display update rate.
+Most of these commands do not need much explanation, y toggles adding 4 volt offsets to each channel, u changes oscope display update rate.
 A example is shown of changing the timebase.
-Once the request timebase is entered the contents of the affected fpfa mapped resgisters are displayed, a status line appears summarizing the acquisition state.
+Once the request timebase is entered the contents of the affected fpfa mapped registers are displayed, a status line appears summarizing the acquisition state.
 ![Logic Analyzer trace](./output.png)
 ##### The software indicates trigger sample with a red ‘\*’ on the time axis, in the case of triggers outside of the plot arrows are shown pointing in the direction of the trigger point.
 The trigger is offset from the start of trace by a user defined trigger offset.
 ## 11. Setting up Altera Quartus Software
 ##### Search and download Intel Quartus Prime Lite Edition Design Software, my machine is running ubuntu and using version 21.1.
-Extract software and install.sh.
+Extract software and `install.sh`.
 Give your self permissions for a serial port if necessary.
 ##### From a terminal go to directory where you want cyc1000-drone project installed and install git.
 The git project contains just those files necessary to be able to compile the firmware to generate both sram and prom fpga images.
 To download project directory enter the following command.
 ```
 git clone -r https://github.com/baetis-ma/max1000-oscope.git